go-aah/docs/getting-started.md

 ---
 # Getting started with aah framework

-It is easy to start and work with aah framework.
+It is easy to start and work with aah.
 Let's make sure you have [Go environment ready](prerequisites.html).

 Here you will be learning: